Dwarven Forge: Tiles

-Pokorny and his creative team start by drawing a sketch of a potential tile.
+During the Master Maze resin era, Pokorny and his creative team started by drawing a sketch of a potential tile.
 Using the sketch, they create a putty prototype of the tile that is then used to form a rubber mold, which in turn is used to cast a tile master.
 Dwarven Forge then sends the master to a factory in China, which then manufactures required copies of the tile.

+Under Chief Creative Officer Nate Taylor's leadership the team has expanded their design process to move back and forth between early "sketch" shapes in foam and digital sculpting and 3D prints of those forms.
+Once the geometry of the piece is worked out, for most pieces final sculpting detail is still done by hand with clay.

 Tiles were originally cast in resin, but that proved to be too brittle, so Dwarven Forge eventually switched to a more durable PVC polymer marketed as "Dwarvenite".
 The pieces use the 1"=5' scale found in D&D, Pathfinder, and other popular role-playing games.
 Basic pieces include floors, walls, furniture and swinging doors.
 Many specialty pieces have been created as well, including everything from temple altars to giant mushrooms.
 Some pieces incorporate LEDs for special effects such as torches.
 In 2019 with their Dungeon of Doom Kickstarter, Dwarven Forge began incorporating small anchor magnets attached to the bottom of each piece so that they will stay together once placed on a metal tray or against a metal wall.

+Sets and Crowdfunding Campaigns

 Awards

 At the ENnie Awards in 2019, Dwarven Forge's Dungeon of Doom Modular Terrain won the 2019 Silver ENnie for "Best Aid/Accessory – Non-Digital".